|

 as appropriate to their circumstances;

-- 7. They shall have made every effort to learn and practice those skills
+- 7. They shall have made every effort to learn and practice those

-also participate in Society recreations of several aspects of the culture
+Society.
+They should also participate in Society recreations of several

-of the Middle Ages and Renaissance.
+aspects of the culture of the Middle Ages and Renaissance.

 B. Caidan Requirements: